humhub/humhub/protected/humhub/docs/guide/admin/installation.md

 > Note: Do not forget to change the `humhub_dbuser` and `password_changeme` placeholders!

-> Note: `utf8mb4` is prefered over `utf8` since MySQL 5.5.3 please refer to the [mysql documentation](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) for more infos.
+> Note: `utf8mb4` is supported since HumHub v1.3 and is preferred over `utf8` since MySQL 5.5.3

-> Warning: Make sure to use the **utf8mb4_unicode_ci** database collation!
+please refer to the [mysql documentation](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) for more information.

 Download HumHub Core Files
 ---------------------------

-The easiest way to get HumHub, is the direct download of the complete package under [https://www.humhub.org/download](https://www.humhub.org/download).
+The easiest way to get HumHub, is by directly downloading the complete package under [https://www.humhub.org/download](https://www.humhub.org/download).

-After the download completed, just extract the package into the htdocs folder of your webserver.
+After the download, extract the package into the `htdocs` folder of your webserver.

 File Permissions
 ----------------------------

-Make the following directories/files writable by the webserver
+Make sure the following directories and files are writable by the webserver:

 - /assets
 - /protected/config/
 - /protected/modules
 - /protected/runtime
 - /uploads/*

-Make the following files executable:
+The following files need to be executable:

  - /protected/yii
  - /protected/yii.bat